apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mysql/configuration/configuration.md

                          OBJECT-KEY   STATUS   DURATION   MESSAGE
    ```

-4. After the reconfiguration is completed, connect to the database and verify the changes.
+4. Connect to the database and verify the modifications after the reconfiguration is completed.
    ```bash
    kbcli cluster connect mysql-cluster